intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

      - ins: D. Nafus
      - ins: R. Manohar
      - ins: U. Cummings
     date: December 2022
     seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
-  Kostentinos:
-    title: "End-to-end Energy Efficiency at Service-level in Edge Cloud"
-    author:
-     - ins: S. Tesfatsion
-     - ins: X. Cai
-     - ins: A. Ahmed
-    date: December 2022
-    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Thubert: